 Some publications have separate newsletters you can sign up for.
 These vary by publication, but newsletters are an additional way to keep up with content you’re interested in reading.
 For example, The Writing Cooperative’s This Week In Writing provides a quick writing tip every Tuesday.

 Tags are collections of stories, regardless of their publication, that all share a similar theme.
 While similar to topics, and some overlap, tags are not curated.
 When publishing, writers can choose up to five tags for their stories.
 For some tags, Medium identifies the top writers.
 Writers are included on the list based on the number of popular stories they publish using that tag.

 Love a particular topic but aren’t fond of the content published by a specific writer or publication?
 You can mute them, and their content will no longer appear in your feed.

-The Medium Reading List, indicated by the bookmark icon, provides a great way to save a story for later.
-The story will remain in your Reading List for as long as you want and, if you’re a paying Medium member, provide offline access to read the content.
+Lists, indicated by the bookmark icon, provides a great way to save a story for later.
+The story will remain in your list for as long as you want and, if you’re a paying Medium member, provide offline access to read the content.

 I’m New To Medium and want to connect with great writers